linsomniac/rgca/README.md

 Some example commands to create certificates:

+    #  Create a new CA
+    rgca ca new example.com
     #  Create a dev cert for dev1.example.com
     rgca --config-group dev cert new dev1.example.com
     #  Create a dev cert with a san